Anushka-Gamad/Microsoft-Engage-22/README.md

-  <h2>Future Possible Ideas</h2>
+  <h2>Future Possible Scope</h2>
-Creating a hybrid recommendation system that that combines content-based filtering and collaborative filtering could potentially take advantage from both the representation of the content as well as the similarities among users and negates the limitations.
+<li>Creating a hybrid recommendation system that that combines content-based filtering and collaborative filtering could
+potentially take advantage from both the representation of the content as well as the similarities among users and negates the limitations.</li>
+<li>Improving the Frontend UI of the website</li>